 A country president can be chosen if he is an active player, meaning that he has logged in very recently.
-Randomly chosen Security Council members will stay for two real months and will be removed from the council following that period.
+Randomly chosen Security Council members will stay for two real months.
 They may be chosen again immediately by the same random process but that is unlikely.

 Security Council members can cancel their membership.
 If any player is not interested in being a member, he/she can cancel the membership and will be removed immediately.

 The random process can put these members back into the council but the chance is not very high and they are free to remove themselves again.